Red Hat CEO Talks About State Of Open Source - Slashdot

 Re: (Score:2)

+When you create an in-house library, you have to have your folks do documentation, train new employees to the library, have your people not only develop off that library but patch it as well.
+Now that's not everything there but those are some major tick marks in the world.
+Open Sourcing reduces those to different degrees.
+However, it's not a panacea.
+It's important to have a business model based on a service and then open source the tools you use to have new hires already up to speed on what you all do before they get in the door.

+That doesn't make you money, but it saves you money.
+However, it all means nothing if you don't have a service to sell first.

-It also doesn't really matter (Score:2)
+It also doesn't really matter (Score:3)

 The company that built the product is going to automatically hold a strong majority of the mindshare around it unless they really behave like assholes.
 Case in point: don't be like Joyent viz a viz Node.JS (savagely attack core contributors on your corporate blog over pronoun politics).
 Be like Facebook with React (actually show you care about the community's concerns for the most part).